 ]I love Thanksgiving.
-It’s one day a year when many people pause and take stock of all the things they have to be grateful for in their lives.
+One day a year, many people pause and take stock of everything they have to be grateful for.

-I’ve found that if I have to run to the supermarket to pick up, say, Wondra for the gravy, all my interactions with others have a distinctive flavor to them that day.
-I think it’s because many are sharing in this attitude of gratitude.
+I’ve found that if I have to run to the supermarket to pick up Wondra for the gravy, all my interactions with others have a distinctive flavor to them that day.
+I think it’s because many shares in this attitude of gratitude.
 It’s a bit of magic.

 With that in mind, I wanted to share a straightforward concept that can improve your awareness of gratitude and, as a result, raise your happiness quotient both at home and at work.

 Develop Gratitude Awareness

 I bet you have a lot of great and beautiful things going on to be grateful for in your life right now.
 The problem is you’re not taking the time to notice them.
 But, if you try to look for things to be grateful for and then write them down, your perceptions and attitude can change forever.

 Let me illustrate with an analogy.

 My commute home was the same route for many years.
 Then, one day, I noticed a giant water tower I had never seen before.
 A massive water tower!
 Once seeing it, I scratched my head thinking, “how could I have ever missed that!”
 It was always there.
 I didn’t see it.
 From that day on, I always noticed it.